mindwarriorgame/public-formulas/README.md

 # MindWarrior game: Shared Letters

-Letters that the players have decided to share with everyone for inspiration.
+Letters that the players have decided to share with everyone to inspire them.

 All the shared letters are compiled and published at https://mindwarriorgame.org/shared-letters to inspire other players.